aglis-lab/weasel-lsp/README.md

 # Weasel LSP

-Originally this repo was inspired by https://github.com/otreblan/libclsp.
-Because I'm very lazy, Most of the struct are rewriten from libclsp repo.
+Originally this repo was inspired by https://github.com/otreblan/wlsp.
+Because I'm very lazy, Most of the struct are rewriten from wlsp repo.
 And then I change how it's work and how the API used.

 This project created with a hope can be used by other project and create reusable library might be become hard challenge.